 Programs and Projects

-Annually, the Supreme Court of Louisiana Historical Society (SCLHS) presents lectures and continuing legal education programs promoting and celebrating Louisiana law/legal matters, open to SCLHS members, as well as to the public.
+Annually, the Supreme Court of Louisiana Historical Society (SCLAHS) presents lectures and continuing legal education programs promoting and celebrating Louisiana law/legal matters, open to SCLAHS members, as well as to the public.

 See more on our News/Events page.

-The Louisiana Supreme Court Museum is a project of the Supreme Court of Louisiana Historical Society.
+The Chief Justice Bernette Joshua Johnson Supreme Court Museum is a project of the Supreme Court of Louisiana Historical Society.
 It is the Society’s purpose to promote an interest in and understanding of the people and institutions, which have contributed to the development of Louisiana law over the course of nearly 300 years.

 The museum displays items of interest in the area of the history of the Louisiana Supreme Court and Louisiana law.
 The museum, located on the first floor of the Louisiana Supreme Court at 400 Royal Street in New Orleans, is open to the public Monday through Friday.